 Interplanetary maser signals - prevailing concept (1985): Maser signals are believed to maintain constant frequencies over interplanetary distances since photon energy is assumed to be perfectly conserved.

 Verification (October 1998): A group of scientists at NASA's Jet Propulsion Laboratory (JPL) publish their discovery that maser signals transponded between the Earth and the Pioneer spacecraft blueshift at a rate of ~ 2.9 ± 0.4 X 10-18 per second.
 Their value reduces to 2.3 ± 0.4 X 10-18 per second when the propulsive effects of waste heat from the spacecraft power source is taken into account.
 The predicted blueshift rate is within 2 sigma of the observed rate.
 LaViolette had discussed his prediction with one member of the JPL group as early as 1980.
 Although, the JPL team had apparently forgotten about the conversation and chose their own a posteriori interpretation of the phenomenon, conceiving the blueshift to be produced by a mysterious force continually pushing the spacecraft toward the Sun.
 Their observations nevertheless provide close confirmation of the a priori subquantum kinetics prediction; see paper posted at pioneer.html.
-For a detailed discussion see the Pioneer effect press release.
-A chronology of events of the Pioneer effect prediction and subsequent JPL verification is graphically depicted at the end of the press release.
+A chronology of events of the Pioneer effect prediction and subsequent JPL verification is graphically depicted below.
+For a detailed discussion see the Pioneer effect press release

 Verification (July 1995): Observations with the Hubble Space Telescope show that younger, more distant galaxy clusters are dominated by fainter, more compact galaxies and have much fewer of the larger spiral galaxies, as compared with nearby older galaxy clusters.